mdawar/nats-dashboard/README.md

 The service worker is registered only in production mode by the script `src/sw-register.ts` that's imported by the base layout at `src/layouts/Base.astro`.

-To test locally, use `make preview` to build the Docker container and run a Caddy server similar to a production environment.
+To test locally, use `just preview` to build the Docker container and run a Caddy server similar to a production environment.

 #### Generate the Service Worker